Nathan-Busse-private/S.P.A.R.K/README.md

 - [ ]  Fix doesn't transmit stop command automatically after connection in app bug.
 - [ ]  Fix Transmission not sent when button is held down in app bug.
 - [ ]  Implement S.P.A.R.K setup and configuration settings through the app.
+- [ ]  Prevent device from sleeping while using the app.

 Python
 -----------